ketetefid/EnigmaEncryptor/README.md

 $conn->close();
 ?>
 ```
 As it is clear, the file includes information on how to connect to the DB.
 It creates a table with `id`, `uuid`, `filename` and `size` columns where the filename stores the path of the encrypted file.
-In the last two sections, the server will accept post requests when the user submits his/her encrypted file, and it will store the data in the table giving back the ID.
-In the last post check, it will retrieve the information form the DB when a user wants to download the uploaded file by giving back the path to the hosted encrypted file.
+In the last two sections, the server accepts post requests when the user submits his/her encrypted file, and it will store the data in the table giving back the ID.
+In the last post check, it will retrieve the information form the DB when a user wants to download the uploaded file, by giving back the path to the hosted encrypted file.
 Again, this is only for storing information and the encryption/decryption is going to be done on the client side.

 ## Step 5: Uploading, encrypting, storing -> retrieving, decrypting, downloading

 Now we want to expand our webpage so that upon uploading a file, it encrypts it and sends a request to the server to store the file and its data.
 Then, it will show the ID and the encryption key to the user.
 Later, when a user submits the key and ID, the page will fetch the encrypted file data from the DB and will receive the path to the encrypted file.
 The page will get it, decrypt it and will offer the download to the user.

-At this point we will write two TS functions, one for ecnrypting and the other for decrypting.
+At this point we will write two TS functions, one for encrypting and the other for decrypting.
 These will be included in our page in the script tag.

 The encrypting function:
 ```js